durrantlab/subpex/README.md

 ## What is it?

-Subpocket explorer (SubPEx) is a tool that uses weighted ensemble (WE), as implemented in WESTPA, to maximize pocket conformational search with the goal of obtaining an ensemble of protein conformations for use in ensemble docking.
+Subpocket explorer (SubPEx) is a tool that uses weighted ensemble (WE), as implemented in WESTPA, to maximize pocket conformational search.
+SubPEx's goal is to produce a diverse ensemble of protein conformations for use in ensemble docking.

 As with any WE implementation, SubPEx uses a progress coordinate to focus computational power on sampling phase space.
 The available progress coordinates